-Apply sting kill/meat tenderizer/caladryl/calamine/or
+Apply sting kill/meat tenderizer/caladryl/calamine/or ziradryl.

-ziradryl.

 May apply ice or cold pack.

-Notify parents if there is a known allergic tendency
+Notify parents if there is a known allergic tendency or if

+emergency management was necessary

 Biologic /Chemical Refer to School District Operations Manual

 Threat or Exposure Refer to Emergency Guidelines for Staff for Chemical

 Spills/Toxic Fumes

 Notify 911

 Contact local Health Department to report and for

 directives on how to proceed.

 BITES Wash gently and thoroughly with soap and water/apply

 (ANIMAL/HUMAN) antiseptic as needed.

 Cover with sterile dressing/ band-aid.

 Check date of last tetanus shot (5 to 10 years).

 Advise parent and urge medical attention if skin is broken.

 Consider notification to parent of child who bit, due to

 possible risk of bloodborne pathogen transfer.

 If bite is severe, call ambulance.

 IN CASE OF ANIMAL BITE:

 Call local Health Department promptly.

 Make every effort to have animal confined for observation

-• and call appropriate officials.
+and call appropriate officials.

 BLEEDING-small cuts Wash gently and thoroughly with soap/water or antiseptic.

 and abrasions May apply antibiotic ointment (e.g. Bacitracin) as needed.

 Cover with band-aid or other sterile dressing.

 May apply cold pack if needed.

 BLEEDING- Internal Keep patient warm and lying down

 (suspected) Maintain open airway

 Observe for signs of shock.

 Do not give anything to eat/drink.

 Contact 911 and call parent/guardian.

 BLEEDING- Maintain Universal Precautions

 Severe/external Contact 911 and call parent/guardian

 Apply dressing over wound until bleeding stops

 Pack wound as needed

 Apply dressing and bind in place

-Apply diessing and billu in place
+Apply dressing and bind in place

 Elevate area of wound, if possible.

-Elevate area of wound, if possible.Apply cold pack to area of wound.

-BLISTERS Elevate area of wound, if possible.
+Elevate area of wound, if possible.